uhasker/large-language-models-for-software-engineers/src/04-embeddings.md

 Now that we have an additional way to score documents by considering exact matches, we need to meaningfully combine the results of the semantic search and the keyword search.

 Theoretically, we could take the union of the semantic search results and the keyword search results.
-However, this approach would either return an excessively large set of documents or discard too many.
+However, this approach would either return an excessively large set of documents or discard too many items.
-Ranking the documents by relevance is therefore essential, and this is straightforward when working with a single search type.
+Ranking the retrieved documents by relevance is therefore essential, and this is straightforward when working with a single search type.

-For example, for the semantic search, we can use the cosine similarity to rank the documents.
-For the keyword search, we can use the BM25 score.
+For example, for the semantic search, we can use the cosine similarity to rank the documents, while for the keyword search, we can use the BM25 score.

 But how can we rank documents that we have retrieved from two or more search types?
 This is where **rank fusion** comes in.

 The simplest rank fusion technique is **reciprocal rank fusion**.
 For each retriever, we compute the reciprocal of the rank of the document plus a constant and sum the results.
-The smaller the ranks, the higher the final score will be:
+The smaller the ranks for a document, the more important it is, and the higher the final score will be:

 $$
 \text{score}(d) = \sum_{r \in \text{retrievers}} \frac{1}{k + \text{rank}_r(d)}